 You might think it’s quicker and easier to assemble an effective and cohesive team by yourself.
 But the right partner already has it.
 There is already a set of well-established principles and approaches to their work.
 The people speak the same language and are willing to help each other.
 Besides, everyone knows their own and their colleagues’ abilities and strengths.

 Moreover, even being called a tech start-up, an organization may not have a technical capability to deliver its vision, and that’s where technology partners can help out.
+Start-ups first need to invest in network management services to ensure they are technically-capable of developing their products or improving their services.

 Let me summarize a couple of assumptions beforehand so that you better understand the train of my thought.
 ‘Cause there are exceptions to every rule.